lwyer-star/Process-Journal-Task-2/weeks/week6.md

 - **Design intent:** Provide adaptive, context-aware advice that keeps both human and dog safer and more comfortable during runs.

 ## Concept Directions
-1. **Direction A — Adaptive Run Companion (mobile web):** GPS + weather/AQI → adjust pacing; suggest water/shade breaks.
+1. **Direction A — Adaptive Run Companion (mobile web):**
+   Uses GPS + weather/AQI + optional body temperature (dog) to adjust pacing and suggest water/shade breaks.
+Provides banner alerts such as *“Slow down + water break”* or *“Shorten route”*.

-2. **Direction B — Community-aware alerts:** anonymous, privacy-safe “busy/heat” pings aggregated by area/time to recommend quieter/cooler windows.
+2. **Direction B — Community-aware alerts:**
+   Collects anonymous, privacy-safe “busy/heat” pings aggregated by area and time to recommend quieter/cooler windows.
+Only activates if multiple users contribute, protecting privacy.

-3. **Direction C — Wearable harness add-on (later):** optional harness sensor to refine fatigue/overheating cues.
+3. **Direction C — Wearable harness add-on (later):**
+   Optional dog harness sensor to refine fatigue/overheating cues.
+Could directly feed body temperature or movement data into the app for more accurate alerts.

 *Selected:* **A** for Week 9 demo; **B** as a light extension.